gjmcn/zap/docs/contents-md/Writing-Functions.md

-## Writing Functions
+## Writing Functions {#writing-functions}

 ---

 A function can be a __regular function__ or a __procedure__: a function that does not have its own `this`, `arguments`, `super` or `new :target` (i.e. a [JavaScript arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)).

-The [body](?Syntax#body-rules) of a function opens a new [scope](?Scope).
-A function returns the value of the last expression evaluated in the body.
+A function returns the value of the last expression evaluated.

 ---

 #### `fun`, `asyncFun` {#fun}

 Create a regular function.

-The operands of `fun` are the parameter names and the function body:
+The operands of `fun` are the parameter names and the function [body](?Syntax#body-rules):

 ```
 // no parameters, body in parentheses